Black Mold Eats Almost Anything – How to STOP It

 DEAR TIM: We accepted a contract to sell our home.
 After the home inspector discovered some mold, a mold expert was brought in.
 The two areas of mold, each one measuring about 3 foot by 3 foot, were caused by a burst water pipe that was immediately fixed and the water dried up within 48 hours.
 Do I have to have the mold professionally cleaned?
 What about the chronic mold in my bathroom?
 Barbara S., Lancaster, PA

-There are over 30,000 known types of molds so you can see that even professional micro-biologists could spend a lifetime and not be an expert about each one.
+There are over 30,000 known types of molds so you can see that even professional microbiologists could spend a lifetime and not be an expert about each one.
 But the rest of us who do not actively study mold on a professional level need to know that mold growth, for the most part, can be easily stopped in a home.
-The secret is to simply keep surfaces inside your home dry.
+To stop black mold growth, all you have to do is keep surfaces inside your home dry.

 Some molds need very little moisture to flourish while other molds need lots of water to quench their thirst.
 But when you consider how small the mold spores are, you can see it doesn't take much water to get them to grow.
 In fact, the water needed to start and support the mold's life cycle can be an invisible fog of tiny water droplets that are also invisible to your eyes.